Ah, tax season.

 For example, the Hilton Honors Ascend Card from American Express and The Hilton Honors American Express Business Card offer a Weekend Night Reward from Hilton Honors after you spend $15,000 in purchases on your card in a calendar year.
 A $15,000 tax payment would have a net cost of ~$100.50 once you subtract out the value of the Hilton points earned.
 If you have a particular trip in mind, that could still be an excellent value.

 In general, if meeting those spending thresholds wouldn’t otherwise be possible, it’s worth considering if the 1.87-1.99% fee for paying taxes via a card could still be a good value.

 In general, I wouldn’t recommend putting any large purchase on a credit card unless you also have the cash to pay it off.
 An unexpectedly large and unaffordable tax bill, for example, is likely best resolved by setting up a payment plan with the IRS.

-If you just need a bit of wiggle room, however, it could be worth examining the many cards offering a 0% interest rate on purchases as part of the welcome bonus.
-The number of months at the promotional rate vary by card, so check the terms, but if you can plan and budget such that the full balance could then be paid in a few months, putting your taxes on a 0% card (that also earns points) could be a good option.
+If you just need a bit of wiggle room, however, it could be worth examining the many cards offering a promotional interest rate on purchases as part of the welcome bonus.
+The number of months at the promotional rate vary by card, so check the terms, but if you can plan and budget such that the full balance could then be paid in a few months, putting your taxes on an extremely low or even 0% card (that also earns points) could be a good option.